microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/GettingStarted.md

 * **Action.OpenUrl** - open the action.Url.
 * **Action.Submit** - take  the result of the submit and sending it to the source.
 How you send it to the source of the card is entirely up to you.
-* **Action.Http** -For this action you should do submit an HTTP request to the approprite url with Headers and Body set
+* **Action.Http** -For this action you should do submit an HTTP request to the appropriate url with Headers and Body set
 * **Action.ShowCard**  you should pop a dialog and render the sub card into that dialog. *(NOTE: You only need to handle this if you are using ShowCardActionMode set to popup)*